-ROOF Poland Leasing 2014, DAC is a cash flow securitisation of a two-year revolving portfolio made up of leasing receivables, worth PLN 1,474.9m at the restructuring date, which are granted to Polish small- and medium-sized enterprises and self-employed individuals.
+ROOF Poland Leasing 2014, DAC is a cash flow securitisation of a two-year revolving portfolio made up of leasing receivables, worth PLN 1,475m at the restructuring date, which are granted to Polish small- and medium-sized enterprises and self-employed individuals.
 Raiffeisen-Leasing Polska SA originated the assets to finance the acquisition of vehicles and machinery by customers in Poland.
-The transaction closed in December 2014 and was restructured on 2 December 2015.
+The transaction closed in December 2014 and will now be restructured.